hasundue/denopendabot/README.md

 ### GitHub Action

-You need a GitHub access token authorized to run workflows.
-In most cases, `secrets.GITHUB_TOKEN` should work fine.
+Denopendabot needs a GitHub access token authorized to run workflows.
+`secrets.GITHUB_TOKEN` is used by default and it works fine in most cases.

-If you want to update workflow files (`./github/workflows/*.yml`), you also need a private access token with the `workflow` scope.
+If you want to update workflow files (`./github/workflows/*.yml`), it also needs a private access token with the `workflow` scope.
 In the examples below, we assume the token is added in repository secrets as `GH_TOKEN`.